nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 The final module object, built by the `compiler` stage.

+## Hook-based

+The idea here is to go for something similar to `Module._extensions`, but with three stages: resolving, loading and compiling.

 ### `require.resolvers`

 It is the responsibility of `require.resolvers` extension handlers to receive